Best Golf Balls for Beginners 2025 (Top Picks After Testing)

 Pros

-• Top-tier two-piece ball that offers outstanding softness from the fairway and around the green
+• Outstanding softness from the fairway and around the greens

-• Low spin off the tee box for more forgiveness and less punishing slices
+• Low spin reduces slices for more forgiveness

-• Incredibly long distance with exceptional feel and response, even on the greens
+• Long distance with exceptional feel and response

 Cons

-• Doesn’t offer the distance as other 2-piece golf balls
+• Doesn’t offer the distance as the other 2-piece golf balls

 The Callaway SuperSoft has long reigned as one of the company’s most popular and best golf balls for beginners.
 After looking over the ball’s features, it is easy to see why it has stayed relevant.

 It has long reigned as one of the company’s most popular golf balls for beginners.
-After looking over its features, it is easy to see why it has stayed relevant.
+After examining its features, it is clear why it has remained a relevant choice.

 If you are looking for more control, you’ll be hard-pressed to find a better two-piece golf ball than the SuperSoft.
-It offers a wonderful feel when you have a wedge in your hand.
+It offers an excellent feel when you have a wedge in your hand.

 While you won’t get the spin rates that you’ll find with a golf ball like the Titleist Pro V1, for the value, the SuperSoft delivers great greenside control for shorter birdies and par putts.

-Off the tee box, the SuperSoft does struggle to keep up with the two-piece distance golf balls like the Titleist Velocity.
+Off the tee box, the SuperSoft struggles to keep up with the two-piece distance golf balls like the Titleist Velocity.

-As one of the best golf balls for beginners, you can’t go wrong with buying one of these.
+As one of the premium golf balls for beginners, you can’t go wrong with buying one of these.

 On the green, these soft golf balls offer a vast improvement over the harder two-piece distance balls.